Hepatitis B Virus Tests

 protected against HBV for life.
 It also can show that you received the HBV

 vaccine.
-Occasionally the test shows that you have both the HBsAb and HBsAg
+Occasionally the test shows that you have both HBsAb antibodies and the HBsAg

 Hepatitis B e-antigen (HBeAg) shows an active contagious